MeheheCedy22/Debian-Ubuntu-postinstall-script/README.md

 # Postinstall script for Debian/Ubuntu based distros

-NOTE: Script is not complete, usage is not recommended
+NOTE: Script is phase of testing and usage is not recommended

-Probably working on Ubuntu LTS 22.04 or later because nala is missing in older versions
+'Nala' package is needed for this script to work (Ubuntu 22.04 and higher)

 My personal post-install script for Debian/Ubuntu based distros

-Feel free to use my script

-# Download and install process

-Using git:
+# How to run

 ```
-#Download git if you have not already
+# Download git if you have not already

 sudo apt update && sudo apt install git